 Cape Town’s strong skills base enables it to be flexible, responsive and innovative in response to ever-shifting technology possibility frontiers.

-Competitive advantages of the Electronics industry in Cape Town
+Competitive advantages of the electronics industry in Cape Town

 - There is good access to skilled engineers required within the sector.

 - It is relatively easy to export products from Cape Town.
-Cape Town is considered a comparatively low cost destination for consumer electronic manufacturing.
+Cape Town is considered a comparatively low-cost destination for consumer electronics manufacturing.

 - The business environment is perceived to be safer, based on a perception of lower crime levels in Cape Town.